stryker-mutator/stryker-js/packages/babel-transpiler/README.md

 Override babel options from your config file here.
 Please see [babel's documentation](https://babeljs.io/docs/en/options) to see what is available.

-Some options are restricted to be set, because the stryker-babel-transpiler takes control of it.
+Some options are restricted to be set, because the @stryker-mutator/babel-transpiler takes control of it.
 These options are: `filename`, `filenameRelative` and `cwd`.

 ### `babel.extensions` [`string[]`]